Precious Places Community History Project 2017-18

 Each group will plan, shoot, and edit a video about their “precious place” with the help of a filmmaker and a research scholar hired by Scribe.
 While these facilitators will work closely with participants throughout the course of production, the work itself—the planning, writing, and filming—will be done by members of the community groups.

 This program is free for organizations in Philadelphia, Camden and adjoining counties.
 No prior experience in filmmaking is required.
+Deadline for applications has been extended to January 15, 2018.

 The Roots Of The Project